MicrosoftDocs/cpp-docs/docs/mfc/memory-management.md

  One main difference between the two allocation techniques is that with frame allocation you typically work with the actual memory block itself, while with heap allocation you are always given a pointer to the memory block.
 Another major difference between the two schemes is that frame objects are automatically deleted, while heap objects must be explicitly deleted by the programmer.

- For non-MFC information about memory management in programs for Windows, see [Memory Management](http://msdn.microsoft.com/library/windows/desktop/aa366779) in the [!INCLUDE[winSDK](../atl/includes/winsdk_md.md)].
+ For non-MFC information about memory management in programs for Windows, see [Memory Management](http://msdn.microsoft.com/library/windows/desktop/aa366779) in the Windows SDK.

 ## What do you want to know more about